 What was life like for poor Victorians?

 The Victorian era ran from 1837 until 1901, which in comparison to something like the medieval period makes it very recent, so most people would assume things for the average person would be much better.
-This most definitely was not the case when it came to the Victorian era, with the gap between the rich and the poor being one of the biggest it had ever been in British history.
+This most definitely was not the case when it came to the Victorian era, with the gap between the rich and the poor being one of the biggest it had ever been in British history, so what was life like for poor Victorians during this age?

 Worklife as a poor Victorian

 One big difference between working anywhere in modern-day Britain and the Victorian era is the amount of help you would receive from the government and the laws that protect you in the workplace.
-None of these existed in the Victorian era and people were victimized on a regular basis.
+None of these existed in the Victorian era and people were victimized regularly.
 There were no unions or people to complain to, and if you tried then you’d most often be seen as a trouble maker and people would be reluctant to hire you.

 There was also no guarantee of wages and employers would often take money out of everyone’s pay if one person broke something.
 There was also nothing to stop an employer from using someone for labor for a week with the promise of payment on the Friday, and then simply firing them on the last day without handing it over.